Intervention/docs/image/v3/introduction/formats.md

 # Supported Formats
-## Readable Image and Color Formats
+## Image and Color Formats
-Learn about supported formats in Intervention Image, including readable image formats and various color specifications.
+Learn about supported formats in Intervention Image, including image formats and various color specifications.
 Discover how to check runtime format support, create transparent images, and handle color spaces across GD and Imagick drivers.

 [TOC]

 ## Image Formats

-The readable image formats depend on the used driver.
+The supported image formats depend on the used driver.
 While with Imagick it is possible to read all formats that the library itself supports, with GD only some formats are readable and writable.